 The first thing that most people think about when they’re ready to find a new dentist is to look for a practice inside their insurance network.
-Unfortunately, with some in-network practices you must comprise quality of dental care for cost.
+Unfortunately, with some in-network practices you must compare quality of dental care with cost.
 A common misconception is that staying in-network saves people a lot of money.
 In reality, the price gap is smaller than you may think.

 With in-network practices, low costs can sometimes be followed by a lower quality of care.
 Insurance-heavy practices may take short cuts with their materials or procedures to save money.
 Additionally, steep deductions can lead to a rushed dentist and lower quality of dentistry.

 Ultimately, it’s important for one to decide if out-of-pocket cost is your top deciding factor or if quality care is.

 2 – Relying too much on online reviews.

 Easy access to technology has ushered us into a new era of communication.
 One where we can share our thoughts online, and we can decide whether we want to go somewhere based on an online review.

 Unfortunately, you can’t please everyone, and bad reviews are normal.
 If you see an overall five-star review, then chances are something fishy is happening behind the scenes.
 What’s important is how the practice responds to bad reviews and why people are complaining.
 Are the complaints of how rough the doctor is or are about having to pay their bills.
 If the practice has a 4.0 or less rating, you may want to do further research.

 3 – Dentist does not have an “Under One Roof” benefit.